"Hvad hedder det?

 Danish pastry is called Wienerbrød in Denmark.

-Hej-hej<hajhaj> is the most common greeting when leaving.
+Hej-hej <hajhaj> is the most common greeting when leaving.

 Boy and Girl-scouts are very prominent.
 People donate all sorts of goods which will be sold towards their travel expenses.
+Not to Norway or Sweden either, they travel all over the world!

 Tres is 60 in Danish.
 Halvtres (half of tres) is 50.